owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 months of spare-time prototyping.
 Hopefully, I'll have something more polished that I can make available soon.
 An open source tool that you can run yourself, a SaaS version with a subscription model, or maybe both.
-When that time comes, maybe WebCheck can be part of the TodoMVC project's testing?
-I'd be very happy about that, at least.
+When that time comes, maybe WebCheck can be part of the TodoMVC project's testing.
+And perhaps in your project?

 If you're interested in WebCheck, please [sign up for the newsletter](https://buttondown.email/webcheck).
 I'll post regular project